cswartzvi/hamilton/docs/integrations/fastapi.md

     uvicorn.run(app, host="0.0.0.0", port=8000)  # specify host and port
 ```

-On this page, you'll learn how Hamilton can help you:
+On this page, you'll learn how Apache Hamilton can help you:
 - Test you application
 - Reduce the friction from proof-of-concept to production
 - Document your API